SYD

 * You can use the DB function to return the depreciation of an asset in a single period (declining balance method).

-* You can use the SLN function to return the straight line depreciation of an asset for one period.
+* You can use the SLN function to return the depreciation of an asset in a single period (straight-line method).

 * The equivalent VBA function is VBA.SYD